Data-Science-for-Linguists-2023/Class-Lounge/guestbooks/camryn.md

 - **One thing I learned:**
 As I mentioned above, I learned many efficient coding skill from your code, including `lambda x` function.
 Seems like you almost finished it.
 Congrats! :D

+## Sen

+- **One thing I like:** I like how you include a summary at the end of your notebooks to orient your reader and bring together your findings.
+Very clear and helpful.

+- **One potential avenue for improvement:** Your project looks like it's practically completed, so there's not a whole lot to say here, except some of the printed output in your notebooks is reaaally long, maybe there's a way to tidy that?

+- **One thing I learned:** I learned about `language_tool_python`, which seems like it could have a lot of interesting uses for text/linguistic data, and saw a great example of how to use it.
+Thanks for the demonstration.